 Annexon to Present at 41st Annual J.P.
 Morgan Healthcare Conference

-/EIN News/ -- BRISBANE, Calif., Jan.
-04, 2023 (GLOBE NEWSWIRE) -- Annexon, Inc. (Nasdaq: ANNX), a clinical-stage biopharmaceutical company developing a new class of complement medicines for patients with classical complement-mediated autoimmune, neurodegenerative and ophthalmic disorders, today announced that Douglas Love, president and chief executive officer, will present at the 41st Annual J.P.
+BRISBANE, Calif., Jan.
+04, 2023 (GLOBE NEWSWIRE) -- Annexon, Inc. ANNX, a clinical-stage biopharmaceutical company developing a new class of complement medicines for patients with classical complement-mediated autoimmune, neurodegenerative and ophthalmic disorders, today announced that Douglas Love, president and chief executive officer, will present at the 41st Annual J.P.
 Morgan Healthcare Conference on Wednesday, January 11, 2023, at 7:30 a.m.
 PT in San Francisco.

 A live webcast of the event can be accessed under the ‘Events & Presentations' section on the Investors page at www.annexonbio.com.
 A replay of the webcast will be archived on the Annexon website for 30 days following the presentation.